pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The properties to be modified and their new values are specified using the --property option, which may be specified multiple times.

-      The --propertylist option can be used to reduce the modifications to only a specific list of properties.
+      The --propertylist option allows restricting the set of properties to be modified.
+Given that the set of properties to be modified is already determined by the specified --property options, it does not need to be specified.

       Example: